Peru · Daily Available

 Introduction of yoga & meditation

 Early in the morning, you will enjoy breakfast and do a yoga session to start your day with a lot of energy.
 Later, the true challenge of the journey begins, going uphill until you reach the 4,650m at the Salkantay pass.
 The path is steep and rocky and will go on for 7 km (approx. 3h).
 This section will require physical resistance as well as a good acclimatization.
 Depending on the weather and the physical condition of the group, there is also the option to visit the second glacial lagoon near the base of Salkantay.
 From Salkantay Pass you will hike up Huayra Machay where you will enjoy lunch and go on until you reach the exotic rainforest.
 As you travel, the vegetation changes from the sparse grasses and high mountains to lush cloud forest, being home to butterflies, hummingbirds, and a wide variety of flora.
 This part of the trail is less demanding with generally warm weather, you will enjoy the exuberant landscape with its small rivers, wonderful views of waterfalls, native plants, wild orchids, colorful birds and tropical fruits such as coffee, banana, avocado, passion fruit, and much more.
 After lunch, you head down to the river before climbing the ridge on the other side.
 It will take around 5 hours to reach the camp Chaullay where you will enjoy yoga, dinner and snacks.
 Your camping equipment and food will be transported by pack horses.
 The purpose of the yoga session on this day is to explore your body and perform some asanas.
+Also your Maestro Shaman will perform a beautiful Ceremony which is the offering to Mother Earth and astonish yourself with the beauty and greatness of this Sacred Apus (Mountains)

 Overnight stay at campsite